rlegendi/JYzer/README.md

 The other projects DO have sense ;-) At least hopefully ...

- * Creted by : LegÈndi Rich·rd OlivÈr
+ * Creted by : Leg√©ndi Ric√°rd Oliv√©r
  * E-mail    : leriaat@elte.hu
  * Webpage   : http://people.inf.elte.hu/legendi